Hedgehog's Dilemma (Neon Genesis Evangelion): Reception

 The Animé Café Japanese reviewer Akio Nagatomi described the scene in which Kensuke plays a survivor game alone as an example of the "incongruous character traits" presented in the episode.
 He also said that the viewer is never concerned about the plot development, since "It's just not that well written".
 Jane Nagatomi similarly described the ending as "predictable enough", but praised the scene in which Shinji, Toji and Kensuke talk as "really cute", "definitely a touch different".
-For writer and anime critic Dani Cavallaro, Shinji's train ride in "Hedgehog's Dilemma" supplies a "paradigmatic example" of the series' directorial style, and said the silence surrounding Shinji as he attempts to flee his responsibilities "evokes with admirable conciseness his pathological separation from his fellow humans".
-Cavallaro also praised the exchange between Shinji and Misato after he escapes from home as "emotionally intense".
 Writer Dennis Redmond described the natural scenery around Tokyo-3 shown in the episode as "gorgeous".
 Forbes Lauren Orsini praised the final scene's still frame of Shinji and Misato, describing it as a "refreshing alternative" from the frenetic action of modern shows and "a silent response to the noise that allows us to look inward alongside these characters".
-The episode's philosophical component was generally appreciated by critics.

 Psychology Today's Walter Veit attributed the popularization of the concept of the porcupine dilemma to Evangelion.
 Official merchandise based on the episode has also been released, including lighters, umbrellas, and t-shirts.